Program Comparison (0) About Program Comparison

 For the Clinical Methods Program, the Admissions Department checks if the candidate meets the academic requirements to apply to the program.
 The program then receives all names of those who have applied and then arranges the admissions test for those who have met the academic requirements.

-For the Technicians Program, Those who are deemed academically acceptable by the College Admissions Department will be scheduled by our faculty office, for testing at the Sunnybrook Center for Independent Living.
-This testing will involve interviews & manual dexterity testing
+For the Technicians Program, those who are deemed academically acceptable by the College Admissions Department will be scheduled by our faculty office for testing involving an online admissions test involving subjects covering English, physics, anatomy, and workshop awareness.
+This testing will be arranged via email.

 Recommendations